 After doing this during my POTS flare up the other day, I felt revived after a half hour!
 It really is amazing how badly a lack of proper hydration and electrolyte imbalance can make us feel.

 If you’ve never tried electrolyte replenishers, I cannot recommend trying them more!
-They are a staple on the list of my favorite products for living well with chronic illness!
+They are a staple on the list of my top products for people living with POTS.

 5. Wear Compression Garments in a POTS Flare Up